tp-hk/web-app-lab/Udemy/README.md

     - After: <br/> <img width="836" alt="screen shot 2018-01-03 at 9 29 31 am" src="https://user-images.githubusercontent.com/10753915/34531847-a41e6ae0-f068-11e7-95c5-3e0319a5d987.png">

 ### Actions
-- actions and action creators are for changing states
-- actionCreator: creates an action (with a type and some data (as an object))
+- MUST: actionCreator Must return an action object (which must have a type and some data)
-- user triggers an action → actionCreator creates an action → action goes to all reducers → reducers decide if the action will be handled or not → if reducer doesn't ignore the action, it will return a new state → when all reducers processed all actions, the new state will be pumped back to all containers → all containers will re-render
+- Logic flow: user triggers an action → actionCreator creates an action → action goes to all reducers → reducers decide if the action will be handled or not → if reducer doesn't ignore the action, it will return a new state → when all reducers processed all actions, the new state will be pumped back to all containers → all containers will re-render

+### Middleware
+- gatekeeper.
+Receives an action from ActionCreator.
+It can then decide to let it pass to reducers, manipulate it, log it, or stop it
+- For ReduxPromise, if an action returns a promise as the payload, the middleware stops the action, get the response from the promise, then creates a new action of the same type, and dispatch to the reducers.

 ### Doing AJAX in Redux
+- can use redux-promise package

 ## JS/WS6
 - `const`: variable that never changes